WEKA

 • Hybrid Cloud: As the name suggests, hybrid cloud systems combine access to public and private cloud infrastructure to provide flexibility for users.
 The most common configuration for these hybrid systems involves using the public cloud for common tasks and data, moving mission-critical or regulated data to private cloud, and then scaling public resources when additional processing power is needed (a process known as “cloud bursting”).

-Between these different cloud setups, different enterprises can utilize the resources they need based on their specific business and technical needs.
+Between these different cloud setups, enterprises can utilize the resources they need based on their specific business and technical needs.

-What Is Multi-Cloud Infrastructure?
+What Is Multi Cloud Infrastructure?

-At face value, a multi-cloud system sounds very similar to a hybrid cloud system, but these cloud setups are far from identical.
+At face value, a multi cloud system sounds very similar to a hybrid cloud system, but these cloud setups are far from identical.

-Hybrid and multi-cloud infrastructures differ in a few key areas:
+Hybrid and multi cloud infrastructures differ in a few key areas:

 Composition

-What Are the Benefits of a Multi-Cloud Infrastructure?
+What Are the Benefits of a Multi Cloud Infrastructure?

-As organizations grow to need multi-cloud systems, they intend to spread their operations across a distributed and diverse set of platforms and apps.
+As organizations grow to need multi cloud systems, they intend to spread their operations across a distributed and diverse set of platforms and apps.
 This comes with a few clear benefits:

-• Vendor Flexibility: Multi-cloud systems don’t rely on a set of resources from a single provider.
+• Vendor Flexibility: Multi cloud systems don’t rely on a set of resources from a single provider.
 That means you can use available storage from one provider, high-performance computing from another, apps from another, etc. This provides significant flexibility and avoids problems associated with vendor lock-in.

-What Are the Benefits of a Hybrid Cloud System?
+What Are the Benefits of Hybrid Cloud?

-A multi-cloud system is not an all-purpose solution.
+A multi cloud system is not an all-purpose solution.
 In many cases, hybrid cloud environments will better serve enterprise users:

 • Scalability: Hybrid cloud systems include public cloud components specifically to scale.
 Since computational resources are all tied together, it’s much easier for users to burst into resources when needed without coordinating layers of cloud environments.